Spear Phishing Attack & How to protect against It?

 Phishing is a broader term for any attempt to gain victims sensitive information such as passwords, usernames, and credit card details for malicious reasons.
 Unlike phishing attacks, spear-phishing attacks are personalized to their victims.
-Spear phishing is an email-spoofing attack that are personalised to the victims and targets a specific organization or individual, seeking unauthorized access to sensitive information.
-Spear-phishing attempts are not usually initiated by random hackers, but are more likely to be conducted by cybercriminals out for financial gain or install malware.
+Spear phishing is an email-spoofing attack that is personalized to the victims and targets a specific organization or individual, seeking unauthorized access to sensitive information.
+Spear-phishing attempts are not usually initiated by random hackers but are more likely to be conducted by cybercriminals out for financial gain or install malware.

 Characteristics of Spear Phishing attack